zeckendorf/wristband-controlled-shoes/README.md

 # Remote Controlled Shoes

-These exist with [some ubiquity](https://www.amazon.com/s?k=led+shoes+with+remote&ref=nb_sb_noss), but at the prompting of a friend Ithought it might be fun to design a system that would work more flexibly in different form factors.
+These exist with [some ubiquity](https://www.amazon.com/s?k=led+shoes+with+remote&ref=nb_sb_noss), but at the prompting of a friend I thought it might be fun to design a system that would work more flexibly in different form factors.
 Ultimately, one device sits as a combination BLE beacon and peripheral that can pair with a phone and transmit the LED state via BLE  advertising packets.

 ## Files